dfquaresma/prso-xv6/lab1/README.md

 - A [ps](https://github.com/dfquaresma/prso-xv6/blob/master/lab1/ps.c) program that prints all living processes.

 ## Syscall execution flow
 To easily understand the implementation of an xv6 syscall, we'll explain why each file used were modified and what is its role.
-Let's begin our tour explaining our program that invokes ps command and walking through each file doing the same.
+Let's begin our tour explaining our program that invokes ps command and walks through each file doing the same.
 ### ps.c & user.h
 The [ps.c](https://github.com/dfquaresma/prso-xv6/blob/master/lab1/ps.c) is a simple C program that only exists to [call the ps syscall](https://github.com/dfquaresma/prso-xv6/blob/master/lab1/ps.c#L7).
 It [imports that code from user.h](https://github.com/dfquaresma/prso-xv6/blob/master/lab1/ps.c#L2).
 The [user.h](https://github.com/dfquaresma/prso-xv6/blob/master/lab1/user.h) is a file where the contract of functions that may be used for programers resides.
 We can see the ps function [here](https://github.com/dfquaresma/prso-xv6/blob/master/lab1/user.h#L30)
 ### usys.S & syscall.h